 What geographical region do you serve?

 There are no restrictions based on geographical regions.
-We receive referrals from the Developmental Disabilities Administration (DDA) from all over, however all of our houses are currently located in King County.
+We receive referrals from the Developmental Disabilities Administration (DDA) from all over, however all of our houses are currently located in north King County and south Snohomish County.

 What is the age range of the individuals supported by Camelot Society?

-We serve a wide variety of age groups; our only requirement is that the individual be at least 18 years of age.
+We serve a wide variety of age groups; our only requirement is that the individual be at least 18 years of age for Supported Living and 21 years of age for the Group Homes.

 What is the initial intake process after a referral has been made by DDA to Camelot Society?